RSDKModding/RetroED/README.md

 ![](header.png?raw=true)

+A general purpose tool suite for the Retro Engine (versions 1-5).

+Available tools:
+- RSDK Datapack Unpacker/Repacker
+- Scene Editor
+- Animation Editor
+- GameConfig Editor
+- Palette Editor
+- Model Manager (v4/v5)
+- Script Compiler (v1/v3/v4)
+- GFX Manager (v1)
+- UserDB Manager (v5)
+- RSV Manager (v2)

+# **SUPPORT THE DEVELOPERS OF THE RETRO ENGINE**
+We do not own the Retro Engine in any way, shape or form, and this project would not have been possible had they not developed RSDK in the first place.
+Retro Engine is currently owned by [Evening Star](https://eveningstar.studio/); we highly urge you to follow & support their projects if you enjoyed this project of ours!

 # How to Build

+If you prefer to use a prebuilt executable, there are Windows and Linux builds available in the Releases section.

 ## Get the source code
 In order to clone the repository, you need to install Git, which you can get [here](https://git-scm.com/downloads).